 This class is suitable for all levels, from beginners to experienced.
 This is an ongoing class held on Thursdays at 6pm in the Studio Room.
+Check in

 * When substitute teachers are taking this class an alternative relaxation/Yoga Nidra may be offered if a teacher combining somatics and iRest is not available.